 • Avoid areas where there is an outbreak, especially if you are pregnant.

-If you have been to an area where there is a Zika outbreak, use condoms or do not have sex for at least 2 months for women and 3 months for men.
+If you have been to an area where there is a Zika outbreak or if you do get infected with Zika, protect yourself from mosquito bites for at least 3 weeks to prevent the spread of the virus.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.